Watch this video of our dashboard to see how it works!

 How It Works

 New and existing hygiene dispensers are fitted with a smart drip guard that captures personal usage data.
-The sensor unit works with any existing wall dispenser including gel, soap, foam and motion-activated units.
+The sensor is vendor agnostic, and works with any existing wall dispenser including gel, soap, foam and motion-activated models.

-Hand hygiene data is relayed from all devices in the system to Communication Hubs located in centralized work areas such as nursing stations.
+Hand hygiene data is relayed from all devices to Communication Hubs located in centralized work areas such as nursing stations.
 Data is then delivered over existing hospital WiFi or Ethernet to secure servers for analysis.
-Communication Hubs require only a single wall socket for installation.
+Communication Hubs require one wall socket for installation.

 Number of hospital acquired infections per year